 In this recipe of Til Mawa Ladoo, we use the distinctively nutty flavor of til blended with Mawa (Khoya) to create a perfectly sweet Indian Mithai.
 Make it for festivals or eat one laddu a day in winters to keep up with the Indian cold climate.
 So waiting for what?
 Check out the recipe now.

-Sesame seeds, or Til as we know them better, are one of the most commonly found ingredients in Indian kitchens, part of the reason being til can be easily combined with other ingredients to come up with easy sweets such as the Crispy Til Chikki or the Til Gud Poli.
+Sesame seeds, or Til as we know them better, are one of the most commonly found ingredients in Indian kitchens, part of the reason being til can be easily combined with other ingredients to come up with easy sweets such as the Til Gud Poli.

 Simple yet appetizing, this sweet is a traditional must-have on festivals such as Makara Sankranti or Lohri and forms a nostalgic connection to your childhood, reminding us of our good old days spent at Nani’s place.
 Getting nostalgic?

 Loved this recipe?Click here to leave a review and give us a five star rating ★★★★★

 Til Mawa Ladoo Recipe